euler-xyz/IPriceOracle/README.md

 Users can request prices based on fiat currencies instead of token addresses by casting numeric [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) currency codes into addresses.
 For example, USD has the ISO 4217 code of 840, so `address(840)` which corresponds to `0x0000000000000000000000000000000000000348` can be used instead.

-For pricing purposes, values denominated in these special fiat addresses are assumed to have a decimals value of 18.
+For pricing purposes, values denominated in these special fiat addresses are assumed to have 18 decimals.

 ## Crosses